Jacinda Ardern rolls to reelection in New Zealand amid global praise for pandemic battle

 New Zealand is facing its worst recession in decades, in large part due to the government’s strict response.
 The shutdowns, mixed with preexisting immigration policies, have also left migrant workers stranded outside the country and divided mixed-national families, although repatriation arrangements have been prepared by authorities.

-Still, Ardern’s rivals in the National party seem to have failed to convince a majority of voters that their more conservative economic policies would be preferable.
+Still, Ardern’s rivals in the National Party seem to have failed to convince a majority of voters that their more conservative economic policies would be preferable.

 China's shadow